Laurie Anderson: 1980s

-She next starred in and directed the 1986 concert film Home of the Brave and also composed the soundtracks for the Spalding Gray films Swimming to Cambodia (1987) and Monster in a Box (1992).
+Anderson next starred in and directed the 1986 concert film Home of the Brave and also composed the soundtracks for the Spalding Gray films Swimming to Cambodia (1987) and Monster in a Box (1992).
 During this time, she also contributed music to Robert Wilson's Alcestis at the American Repertory Theater in Cambridge, Massachusetts.
-She also hosted the PBS series Alive from Off Center during 1987, after having produced the short film What You Mean We? for the series the year before.
-What You Mean We? introduced a new character played by Anderson: "The Clone", a digitally altered masculine counterpart to Anderson who later "co-hosted" with her when she did her presenting stint on Alive from Off Center.
-Elements of the Clone were later incorporated into the titular "puppet" of her later work, Puppet Motel.
-In that year, she also appeared on Peter Gabriel's fifth studio album So, co-writing and performing on the song "This is the Picture (Excellent Birds)".
+In 1987, she hosted the PBS series Alive from Off Center, after having produced the short film What You Mean We? for the series the year before.
+What You Mean We? introduced a new character played by Anderson: "The Clone", a digitally altered masculine counterpart to Anderson who "co-hosted" with her on Alive from Off Center.
+Elements of the Clone were later incorporated into the titular puppet of her later work Puppet Motel.
+In that year, she also appeared on Peter Gabriel's fifth studio album So, co-writing and performing on the song "Excellent Birds".
 (The first version of "Excellent Birds" had been released on Mister Heartbreak.)

 Release of Anderson's first post-Home of the Brave album, 1989's Strange Angels, was delayed for more than a year in order for Anderson to take singing lessons.
-This was due to the album being more musically inclined (in terms of singing) than her previous works.
+The album had more singing than her previous work.
 The single "Babydoll" was a moderate hit on the Modern Rock Tracks chart in 1989.